 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Albans is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Albans is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in St. Albans who work in office and administrative support (15.04%), sales jobs (10.34%), and management occupations (9.19%).

-The overall education level of St. Albans is somewhat higher than in the average US city of 21.84%: 27.93% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in St. Albans who are college-educated is somewhat higher than the average US community of 21.84%: 27.93% of adults in St. Albans have at least a bachelor's degree.

 The per capita income in St. Albans in 2018 was $26,648, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $106,592 for a family of four.
 However, St. Albans contains both very wealthy and poor people as well.

 The people who call St. Albans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Albans residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Albans include Irish, English, German, Italian, and Scots-Irish.